underware-gg/endlessquest/AI/GenerativeArt.md

 The prompt should pass the `[STANDARD_PREFIX]` + `[REALM_DESCRIPTION]` + `[STANDARD_SUFFIX]`:
 * `[REALM_DESCRIPTION]` -- The description field from the realm metadata, with any leading/trailing whitespace+punctuation stripped.

-This should be a rectangular aspect ratio, e.g. 1536x1024 and generated at a higher quality, as it's intended to be used as a page background.
+This should be a rectangular aspect ratio, e.g. 1536x1024, and intended to be used as a page background.
+WARNING:

 ### Chamber Assets